|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 The SUNY Downstate midwifery core curriculum consists of the following graduate level courses:

 In addition to the above, the SUNY Downstate MS degree in midwifery track integrates the following courses -12 credits

-The Program admits students once a year in the Fall semester for a full-time or part- time program of study.
+The Program admits students once a year in the Fall semester for a 5 semester or 7 semester program of study.
 The advanced certificate in midwifery program of study consists of approximately 328 hours of didactic instruction and an average of 875 hours of supervised laboratory and clinical practice; the MS degree in midwifery track consists of an additional 180 hours of didactic instruction.